 Figure 2 outlines the methods of migration used by individuals, segmented by gender and documentation status.
 It shows that documented migrants frequently make use of licensed private recruitment agencies or are directly employed by Thai companies.
 In contrast, undocumented migrants often rely on friends, family, or even undertake the journey independently.
 Klls indicated that females, and particularly those who are undocumented, are at a heightened risk of sexual harassment, abuse, or even coercion for sexual favours.
-These risks are more pronounced when they attempt to migrate on their own or seek to evade arrest These findings underscore the urgent need for expansion of safe and regulated migration pathways.
+These risks are more pronounced when they attempt to migrate on their own or seek to evade arrest.
+These findings underscore the urgent need for expansion of safe and regulated migration pathways.
 Such avenues would not only minimise risks but also encourage regularization.
 Currently, as discussed below, irregular methods are both cheaper and faster, making them more appealing despite the associated dangers.

 Similarly, during Klls, respondents revealed that there is very little screening for human trafficking when migrants enter Thailand using brokers which contributes to practices of forced labour.
-There is limited training for law enforcement on either the Thai or Myanmar side to recognise this whilst high demand for cheap labour in Thailand perpetuates this issue.
-Offering regulated and legal channels that are responsive to labour demand in Thailand would be a significant step in addressing this issue.
+There is limited training for law enforcement on both sides of the border, whilst high demand for cheap labour in Thailand perpetuates the risk of trafficking.
+Promoting regulated and legal channels that are responsive to labour demand in Thailand would be a significant step in addressing this issue.